 The Florida High Tech Corridor Council’s numerous entrepreneurial initiatives support small businesses and growing companies alike.
 Growing companies can apply for specific business help through GrowFL, a statewide initiative that provides technical assistance for second-stage companies.
 Using tools like the Florida Virtual Entrepreneur Center, visitors can find the resources they need to start, expand or relocate a business.
 Even the university and community-based incubators aim to nurture startup companies to grow into stable enterprises that contribute to the local and regional economy.

-The Virtual Entrepreneur Center Web portal is designed to be a one-stop shop library for entrepreneurs who are looking for business resources all in one place.
-As an initiative of the Florida High Tech Corridor Council in partnership with local economic development organizations, the Virtual Entrepreneur Center offers a catalog of local, regional, state and global business resources organized by county, as well as a directory of businesses that offer services catering to entrepreneurs and small-business owners.
-Whether starting a new business, looking to expand an existing business or considering relocating a business, entrepreneurs can easily find the latest business resources by logging on to www.flvec.com.
+The Florida Virtual Entrepreneur Center Web portal is designed to be a one-stop shop library for entrepreneurs who are looking for business resources all in one place.
+As an initiative of the Florida High Tech Corridor Council in partnership with local economic development organizations, the Virtual Entrepreneur Center offers a catalog of local, regional and statewide business resources organized by county, plus profiles of local entrepreneurs to facilitate connections.
+Whether starting a new business, looking to expand an existing business or considering relocating a business, entrepreneurs can easily find what they are looking for by logging on to www.flvec.com.